-I created this recipe as part of the collection of recipes for Barker’s New Zealand.
-It uses their Apricot Jam which means you don’t need to add any extra sugar to the dry rub.
+I created this recipe as part of the collection of recipes for the Barker’s Pantry website.
+It uses the Barker’s New Zealand Apricot Jam which means you don’t need to add any extra sugar to the dry rub.
 Once the meat is ready, you can taste the cooking liquid and if it’s too sweet you can add a little extra apple cider vinegar or even a spoonful of mustard.
 The pulled pork is sweet and tangy and goes really well with a coleslaw that has some thinly sliced green apple in it.

 If you start this before you go to work, dinner will be ready by the time you come home.